Commitment March: Get Your Knee Off Our Necks

 2020 event in Washington, D.C.

-The Commitment March: Get Your Knee Off Our Necks was an event held in Washington, D.C., on August 28, 2020.
+The Commitment March: Get Your Knee Off Our Necks (also known simply as the Commitment March) was an event held in Washington, D.C., on August 28, 2020.
 The march was organized by the National Action Network, and was led by Al Sharpton and Martin Luther King III.
 The march's speakers included relatives of George Floyd, Breonna Taylor, Jacob Blake, among others.
 Democratic vice-presidential nominee Kamala Harris spoke virtually.